Tri-Counties Genealogy & History by Joyce M. Tice

 Services celebrating Jim's life were held on Monday, December 31, 2007.
 A prayer service, led by Father Thomas O'Brien, was held at McInerny Funeral Home at 9:15 a.m., followed by a Mass of Christian Burial at 10:00 a.m. at Our Lady of Lourdes Church.
 Father O'Brien presided and Jack Crowley was the altar server.
 Jim's children, Matthew P. Harrigan, with wife, Cindi, M. Michael Harrigan, and Alicia A. Harrigan placed the funeral pall on his casket with his mother, Louise C. Harrigan placing the crucifix.
 Music was led by organist, Frances McLaren, and soloist, Jack Keefe.
 Jim's sister, Susan P. Thoren gave the readings, and Father O'Brien read the Gospel and delivered the homily.
 Alicia Harrigan read the Prayers of the Faithful.
 The Offertory Gifts were presented by Matthew, Michael, and Alicia Harrigan.
 Remarks of Remembrance were given by Jim's brother, Mick Harrigan.
 Pallbearers were Matt and Mike Harrigan, with Jim's brothers, Mick, John, Tom, and Bill.
 Interment, with committal prayers, followed at St. Peter & Paul's Cemetery.
 After the graveside service, family and friends, gathered at Bernie Murray's for a luncheon and the continued sharing of memories of Jim.
 Published in the Star-Gazette on 1/1/2008.

-HARRIS Leo - On the morning of Tuesday, May 13, 2008, Leo Roxbury Harris II of Towanda, Pa., passed away at Ashton Health Care in Athens.
+HARRIS Leo - On the morning of Tuesday, May 13, 2008, Leo Roxbury Harris II of Towanda, Pa., died at Ashton Health Care in Athens.
 He was 70 years of age.
 Born in Sayre on April 23, 1938, he was the son of Leo R. and Alice (McAuliffe) Harris.
 As a child, Leo resided in Tunkhannock, Pa., before moving to Towanda at the age of 8.
 As a youth he was active in Scouting, earning the degree of Eagle Scout.
 A graduate of St. Agnes High School, Class of 1956, Mr. Harris attended Valley Forge Military Academy, where he studied engineering.
 Throughout the 1960s he was employed as a civil engineer by the city of Newark, N.J.
 Later, he worked for various municipalities in the area, retiring in 1996.
 He was a man of faith, and an active communicant of SS.
 Peter & Paul Roman Catholic Church in Towanda.
 Mr. Harris is survived by his sister, Michaelyn (and Robert) Westbook of Towanda; niece, Samantha (and Clayton) Dessa of Towanda; nephews, Robert (and Lisa) Westbrook of Bowie, Md., Michael (and Cynthia) Westbrook of Mt.
 Airy, Md.; great-nieces, Tabatha and Brooklyn Dessa; and great-nephews, Clayton and Wes Dessa, and Robbie, Ryan, Michael and Kyle Westbrook.
 He was preceded in death by a niece, Michaelyn Marie Westbrook.
 A Mass of Christian Burial will be celebrated at 11 a.m.
 Thursday at SS.
 Peter & Paul Church.
 There will be a time of visitation from 10 to 11 a.m. at the church.
 Interment will follow in SS.
 Peter & Paul Cemetery.
 Professional services have been entrusted to Morse & Kleese Funeral Home, 40 N. Center St., Canton. - Towanda Daily Review, 14 May 2008

 HARRIS - SCOTT, MILDRED A., A Mass of Christian Burial was celebrated for Margaret A. Scott, 53, Gillett, at St. Mary’s Church with interment in Sts.
 Peter & Paul Cemetery on April 9.
 Mrs. Scott died April 5, 1984 at St. Joseph’s Hospital.
 Arrangements were by Olthof Funeral Home, Elmira.
 Surviving are husband, Joseph F. Scott Sr.; daughters, Lorene Caroleo of Lodi, NJ and Denise Scott, Gillett; sons, Joseph F.Jr., Frank C. and Thomas W., all of Gillett, Robert of U.S. Army in Germany; mother Rose M. Harris of Lynbrook, LI; sisters, Jean Schiaffo of Tampa, FL, Dorothy Rogers of Cincinnati, OH; brother, Frank C. Harris of Lynbrook, LI; seven grandchildren.
 (TGR April 12, 1984)